 Interstate 880 eastbound in Neola Township, Iowa.
 06/17/15

-Interstate 880 in Pottawattamie County, Iowa was established by the Iowa Department of Transportation along the east-west leg of I-680.
-Approved by the AASHTO Special Committee on U.S. Route Numbering on October 5, 2019, the designation was meant to alleviate motorist confusion during closures of I-29 and I-680 due to flood waters from the Missouri River.3 With the need to differentiate the closures on I-29 and I-680 more accurately, communicating closures for local and regional travelers arose as an issue during the Spring 2019 flooding events.
-Renumbering the northern segment of I-680 as I-880 will eliminate the confusion.2
+Interstate 880 in Pottawattamie County, Iowa was established by the Iowa Department of Transportation along the northern leg of I-680.
+Approved by the American Association of State Highway and Transportation Officials (AASHTO) Special Committee on U.S. Route Numbering on October 5, 2019, the designation aims to alleviate motorist confusion during closures of I-29 and I-680 due to flood waters from the Missouri River.3 With the need to differentiate the closures on I-29 and I-680 more accurately, communicating closures for local and regional travelers arose as an issue during the Spring 2019 flooding events.
+Renumbering the northern segment of I-680 as I-880 eliminates the confusion.2

 The freeway for I-880 opened to traffic in its entirety along with Interstate 80 west from U.S. 59 on December 13, 1966.4 It was marked as Interstate 80N until 1973, when it was incorporated into an extension of I-680 northeast from Crescent.